sjolicoeur/notes/the-checklist-manifesto.markdown

 ### The idea

-Philosophy is to push power of decision making to the periphery and make management (which is part human, part machine) responsible only for enabling coordination and orchestration.
+Philosophy is to push power of decision making to the periphery and make management (which is part human, part machine) responsible only for enabling coordination and orchestration. __Note that most modern militaries have also gone through this transformation, pioneered by the Wehrmacht.

 During Katrina, FEMA was ineffective.
 Too centralized, field agents had no power to make decision, central office didn't have timely access to information.
 Resulted in farces like supply trucks being turned back because they weren't mentioned in the plan, and hundreds of buses sitting idle because noone had the authority to decide what to do with them.